h4md153v63n/h4md153v63n/README.md

 - 👋 Hi, I’m Hamdi (@h4md153v63n)
 - 🔭 I’m currently working on Cyber Security
-- 🌱 I’m interested in InfoSec, CTFs, Pentests, Vulnerability Assessments, and more.
+- 🌱 I’m interested in InfoSec, Pentests, Vulnerability Assessments, and more.
 - 💞️ I’m looking to learn more about Hacking.
 - 😄 Pronouns: he/him
 - 📚 My Blog